Hebrew and Judaic Studies (2018 - 2020)

-Topics: capital punishment; business ethics; selfsacrifice, martyrdom, and suicide; truth and lying; the just war; abortion; euthanasia; birth control; and politics.
-Philosophical questions concerning the nature of ethics and methodological issues related to the use of Jewish sources.
+Surveys Jewish ethical perspectives on leading moral issues, including capital punishment; business ethics; self-sacrifice, martyrdom, and suicide; truth and lying; the just war; abortion; euthanasia; birth control; and politics.
+Explores philosophical questions concerning the nature of ethics and methodological issues related to the use of Jewish sources.
 Examines classical Jewish texts (Bible, Talmud, and medieval codes) pertaining to ethical issues and discusses the range of ethical positions that may be based on the sources.

 Modern Jewish Philosophy

 HBRJD-UA 640 Offered every other year.
 Gottlieb.
 4 points.

 Debates about Judaism and Jewishness from the 18th century to today.
 Topics: the existence of God, the authority of Jewish law, and Jewish chosenness.
 Emphasizes the impact of major historical and ideological developments, including Enlightenment and Emancipation, the Holocaust, the founding of the State of Israel, and feminism.

 HBRJD-UA 177 Offered every year.
 4 points.